 When you can look at what you are experiencing without turning it into a problem, magic begins to happen.

-This is what Rumi is talking about in his poem, The Guest House.
+Rumi is talking about this in his poem, The Guest House.

-I would say it a little differently, “when you can be curious about what difficulties you have been given, a door will open.”
+I would say it differently: “when you can be curious about what difficulties you have been given, a door will open.”

-Know that whenever you become tight – whether you notice your body tightening, your mind or your emotions – know that it is just trapped energy asking to be released through your willingness to simply be curious about what it happening right now.
+Know that whenever you become tight, whether you notice your body tightening, your mind, or your emotions, it is just trapped energy asking to be released.